An Operator Theoretic Approach for Analyzing Sequence Neural Networks: Results

 Similarly to the sentiment analysis problem, we expect the Koopman eigenvectors to take a significant role in encoding the latent dynamics.
 Given that the network is generative as it is an autoencoder, we hypothesize that the eigenvectors $\{ u_j \}$ capture dominant features of normal beats.
 Thus, we project normal beats onto pairs of dominant eigenvectors, and decode the resulting hidden states using the decoder to study the obtained signals.
 For example, say $U_{58,59}$ are dominant, then we project onto the space spanned by this pair, then project back and decode.
 Using a test batch of $64$ \emph{normal} beats we collect the last hidden state of every sample in a matrix $H_\text{no} \in\mathbb{R}^{64 \times 64}$ and we compute the following.

 where $| \cdot |$ is the element-wise modulus of complex numbers.
 To determine which eigenvectors are dominant, we employ Eq.~\eqref{eq:proj_mag}.

 To visualize the results, we take the set of reconstructed signals $\bar{X}^{ij}$ of a particular pair $ij$, and we compute its median $\mu_{ij}(t)$ for $t \in [1,\dots,n]$.
 We plot these graphs in Fig.~\ref{fig:ecg_eigs} using colors orange (pair \numrange{58}{59}), green (pair \numrange{25}{26}), red (pair \numrange{9}{10}), and brown (pair \numrange{50}{51}).
 In addition, the original signals' median $\mu$ (purple) and the median of the signals reconstruction $\mu_r$ (blue) are shown in each of the subplots for comparison.
 Indeed, $\mu$ and $\mu_r$ are almost indistinguishable, and can be differentiated only when zooming in.
 Each median graph is wrapped in its median absolute deviation envelope.
 We preferred median-based quantities over the common mean and standard deviation since the latter produce cluttered plots in our setting due to outliers.
+To understand which time steps are important, we investigated (manually) the differences between normal and anomalous signals as they appear in the dataset.
+Namely, we classified the segments of the normal signals, which differed from the related parts in the anomalous signals.
+These segments are common across normal signals, and thus, more sensitive in terms of reconstruction error, making them "salient".
 The plots in Fig.~\ref{fig:ecg_eigs} clearly show that each conjugate pair captures a different feature of the time series as marked by the vertical dashed lines.
 Specifically, $\mu_{58,59}$ captures the minimum around $t=3$, and $\mu_{25,26}$ encodes the part of the signal in $t \in [35, 75]$.
-Moreover, $\mu_{9, 10}$ attains the maximum at $t=103$, and $\mu_{50,51}$ is approximating the lower peak at $t=133$.
+Moreover, $\mu_{9, 10}$ attains the maximum at $t=103$, and $\mu_{50,51}$ is approximating the lower peak at $t=133$ and we consider these $t$ values to be the salient features.
 Importantly, the other Koopman eigenvectors beyond the ones we consider above are less important in the reconstruction, and are mostly helpful in fixing minor variations.
-Finally, we provide a similar computation in App.~\ref{app:results_ecg} using the dominant \code{PCA} modes, where we show that \code{PCA} components are not useful in identifying the dominant features of beat signals.
+Finally, we provide a similar computation in App.~\ref{app:results_ecg} using the dominant \code{PCA} modes and \code{KernelPCA} eigenvectors, where we show that \code{PCA} components and \code{KernelPCA} eigenvectors are not useful in identifying the dominant features of beat signals.
+Also, we provide a quantitative comparison between the methods.